nchucvml/DEFNetwork/README.md

 Place your training data in the ./trainall folder
-Each subfolder contains the training data of the dollor in the ./trainall folder as
+Each subfolder contains the training data of the dollor in the ./trainall folder as follows:

 ![image](https://github.com/nchucvml/DEFNetwork/blob/main/trainall.PNG)

 ./trainall/1/1_0.jpg, 1_1.jpg ...
 																			./trainall/2/2_0.jpg, 2_1.jpg ...
 																			./trainall/5/5_0.jpg, 5_1.jpg ...

 .
 .
 .

 Modify the ./datasets/convert_data.py _NUM_VALIDATION = 333
 (333 means that it will randomly choose 100 images as your testing data, and the other data will be your training data)